mattle24/Underdog_Databases/README.md

 - Delete test accounts (or change passwords)

 - Fix buttons on index when not in full screen

+- Nav text is bigger in the login page than the home page

+- In list_results.php, POST input is obtained without filtering input.
+There should be filter input arrays, or at least some array validation.

 - Add sample voter file and deploy